Security in Common Data Service

 - Ability to create applications and flows is controlled by security roles in the context of environments.

-- A user’s ability to see and use apps is controlled by sharing the application with the user.
-Sharing of canvas apps is done directly with the user or Azure AD group.
+- A user's ability to see and use apps is controlled by sharing the application with the user.
+Sharing of canvas apps is done directly with a user or Azure AD group but is still subject to Common Data Service security roles.
 Sharing of model-driven apps is done via Common Data Service security roles.

 - Environments act as security boundaries allowing different security needs to be implemented in each environment.

 - Flows and Canvas apps use connectors, the specific connections credentials and associated service entitlements determine permissions when apps use the connectors.

 - Environments with Common Data Service add support for more advanced security models that are specific to controlling access to data and services in the Common Data Service environment.